-- 1. Click on the Drop-Down Menu, and pick the Color Channel that you desire to add or subtract. - 2.
-Starting with the "Midtones" Sliders, move the appropriate Sliders or input the numerical value to make your desired color correction.
+- 1. Click on the Drop-Down Menu, and pick the Color Channel where you desire to add a color cast (or subtract, using the Complementary Colors). - 2.
+Starting with the "Midtones" Sliders, move the appropriate Sliders to make your desired color correction. - 3.
+Move the appropriate sliders to the left to add the primary colors (RGB), and to the right to add the complementary colors (CMY).

-Example: If your print needs more Red, go to the "Red" Channel in the Drop-Down Menu, then move the "Midtones and/or Highlights" Slider to the left to increase the red cast.
-Conversely, if you desire more Cyan (The opposite of Red), you would move the "Midtones and/or Shadows" slider to the right to increase the Cyan cast.
+Example: If you need to add "Red" to your image, go to the "Red" Channel in the Drop-Down Menu, then move the "Midtones and/or Highlights" Slider to the left to increase the red cast.
+Conversely, if you desire more Cyan (The complementary color of Red), you would move the "Midtones and/or Shadows" slider to the right to increase the Cyan cast.